sangkilc/ICSE-2020-SV-Handbook/README.md

 #### Helping Live Casting

-- Make sure all the speakers are connected before a session start.
-- Keep track of the time and let the session chair know (via Slack) if a talk goes too long.
+- Be logged in as admin to Slido, to archive all remaining Slido questions at the beginning of each session, and move questions to the Live panel.
-- Move questions from Slack to Slido, and delete questions before a talk begins.
+- Move questions from the Clowdr chat and from Slack to Slido.
 - Check if all the attendees are registered (check free riders).

 #### Managing 24-hour Help Desk

-We manage a virtual help desk, which runs for 24 hours through the [three shifts](#sv-shift-plan):
+We manage a virtual help desk through the #help and #technical-support Slack channels, which runs for 24 hours through the [three shifts](#sv-shift-plan):

 - Pacific time shift: 22:00 - 6:00 UTC